-To the extent permitted by law, MUFG and its subsidiaries are not liable for any loss or damage as a result of reliance on any statement or information contained in this document.
-Neither MUFG nor any of its subsidiaries guarantee the performance of any investment products referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested. © First Sentier Investors Group
+References to "we" or "us" are references to First Sentier Investors a member of MUFG, a global financial group.
+Certain of our investment teams operate under the trading names FSSA Investment Managers, Stewart Investors, Igneo Infrastructure Partners and RQI Investors, all of which are part of the First Sentier Investors group.
+MUFG and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk including loss of income and capital invested.